 The factory configurations are similar to the Granite Workflow Queue described in Concurrent Workflow Processing, except the Topics property matches the topic of your workflow jobs.

-This is done by configuring the OSGi service CQ DAM Asset Synchronization Service to set the Synchronization period (
+Disabling the service is done by configuring the OSGi service CQ DAM Asset Synchronization Service to set the Synchronization period (

 Deploying multiple DAM instances can help performance when, for example: